KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

-# Spatial Units of Analysis in Crime Location Choice Studies: A Systematic Scoping Review of Six Orders of Magnitude Variation
+# Spatial Units of Analysis in Crime Location Choice Studies: A Systematic Scoping Review of Nearly Five Orders of Magnitude Variation

 ## Abstract